cryptobreezepress/JohnCraane/README.md

 ## 🚀 About Me

 - 🌟 Enthusiast in open-source development and community collaboration.
 - 💻 Experienced in [mention your key skills or technologies, e.g., Python, JavaScript, React, etc.].
 - 📚 Always learning: currently diving deeper into [mention what you're learning, e.g., Machine Learning, DevOps, etc.].
 - 🌍 Love contributing to projects that make a global impact.
+- 🌐 Currently based in Germany, previously lived in the United States.

 ---